Discover a New Collection of Francis Sultana inspired by Coco Chanel

 Francis Sultana, one of UK’s interior and furniture designers has recently launched a new collection, inspired by Coco Chanel and called it Namina.

-Sultana’s collection is an active symbol of support to the crafts industry since techniques such as patinated bronze, crystal veneers and straw marquetry were utilised.
-It is comprised of a series of furniture, upholstery lighting, and accessories in finishes like rattan, tweed, velvet, rock, crystal, marquetry, mica.
+Sultana’s collection is an active symbol of support for the crafts industry.
+Henceforth, since techniques such as patinated bronze, crystal veneers, and straw marquetry was utilized.
+Moreover, it is comprised of a series of furniture, upholstery lighting, and accessories in finishes like rattan, tweed, velvet, rock, crystal, marquetry, mica.

 Baku centre table